How long do the results of LASIK last?

 No, but having permanent laser vision correction also won’t keep your eyes from undergoing other normal changes as you age.
 Nearsightedness, farsightedness and presbyopia can progress over a lifetime.

 Just as someone with great vision will probably need reading glasses in their 40s and beyond, someone who had vision correction performed in their 20s and 30s, may find they need readers in middle age.
-Often that individual is a candidate for enhancement procedure, which I’ll address shortly.
+Often that individual can be a candidate for an enhancement procedure.

 It’s important to note that LASIK surgery doesn’t make presbyopia happen sooner or make it worse.
 LASIK can’t prevent these changes to the eye, nor can it protect from injuries or disease that could damage the cornea or lens – but it offers amazing long-term vision correction and freedom from glasses for those who qualify.